MinNq/collatz-vi/README.md

-# Visualization of Collatz conjecture and its generalization
+# Visualization of a generalization on Collatz conjecture

-This is my visualization and Python source code for Collatz conjecture and a generalization proposed by Zhang Zhongfu and Yang Shiming.
+This is my visualization for a generalization on Collatz conjecture proposed by Zhang Zhongfu and Yang Shiming, together with Python source code.
 See also my blog post, which is more detailed, [here].

 ## Contents
 - [Preliminaries](#preliminaries)